tbklang/tlang/small_doc_modules.md

     b.
 We then take the module's name, say `niks.c` and replace the `.`s with `/`s.
 Now we have `niks/c`.
     c.
 We then remove the tail end such that we just have `bruh/`.
 Let's call this `relativeDir`.
     d.
 Now we construct a new search path by combining the following `directory` + "/" + `relativeDir`.
 Call this result `newSearchPath`.
 2. Each iteration of the above stores their respective `newSearchPath` into an array called `newPaths`.
-We currently do **NOT** (TODO: Optimize it later) stop when we found a file which exists, so technically all of these `newSearchPath`(s) are constructed to only be checked for avlidity later.
+We currently do **NOT** (TODO: Optimize it later) stop when we found a file which exists, so technically all of these `newSearchPath`(s) are constructed to only be checked for validity later.
 This checking is performed later.
 3. Now we do a recursive call to `find(...)` with `newPaths` as the search directories, the module name we search for is then that of `newModName`.
-Following the example that means we are searcvhing for a module named `c` in the search `directories` calculated, in this case, as `["source/tlang/testing/modules/niks"]`.
+Following the example that means we are searching for a module named `c` in the search `directories` calculated, in this case, as `["source/tlang/testing/modules/niks"]`.
 Importantly, however, we pass `isDirect=false` for this call because we have calculated all possible paths just from the `modName` provided, so we just need to do one nested call to search a modified `modName` (see `newModName`) in the modified search directories (see `newPaths`).

 TODFO